Frequently Asked Questions

 The Lovelace & Wick books share their tone and themes with the works of Jonathan L. Howard, Gail Carriger, Neil Gaiman and Terry Pratchett.
-There are also plenty of slimy beasts for you Lovecraft fans out there and a whole lot of Shakespeare references--sometimes in the same scene!
+There are also plenty of slimy cosmic beasts and a whole lot of Shakespeare references--sometimes in the same scene!
 I am also a fan of the show Supernatural, so it's unavoidable that its influence should sneak in every once in a while.
 (But no impassioned cries of, 'Hey, assbutt!'
 Yet.)

 Are your books available on audiobook?